Skip to Main Content

 Jumbo loan qualifications and requirements

-The amount of a jumbo mortgage exceeds the Federal Housing Finance Agency’s conforming loan limits.
+A jumbo mortgage is a mortgage for an amount that’s higher than the Federal Housing Finance Agency’s current conforming loan limits.
 For borrowers in much of the U.S. in 2025, this limit is $806,500, or up to $1,209,750 in high-cost areas, such as Alaska, Hawaii, San Francisco and New York City.

 Those limits apply to one-unit, or single-family, properties.
 For properties with more than one unit, the limits break down to: